-- a) A new Trainee entering the industry who has taken pre-employment training at the Training Institute will work for his first 1,000 hours at fifty percent (50%) of the current base rate for the machine which he is operating. - b) When a Trainee has completed his first 1,000 hours plus all of the related training provided for in the Training Standards of the Training Fund, and after written assessment by the Employer, and the Training Fund, each Trainee will be employed for the next 1,000 hours at sixty percent (60%) of the current base rate for his classification. - c) When a Trainee has completed 2,000 hours plus all of the related training provided for in the Training Standards of the Training Fund, and after written assessment by the Employer, and the Training Fund, each Trainee will be employed for the next 1,000 hours at seventy-five percent (75%) of the current base rate for his classification. - d) After completion of 3,000 hours of on-the-job training and all related training as from time to time specified by the Training Fund the Trainee will then fit into the work force at the rate of pay provided for in the Collective Agreement. - e) Employers shall request Trainees through the Union District Offices who, in turn, will notify the Training Fund at 30 Commercial Road, Toronto.
+- a) A new Trainee entering the industry who has taken pre-employment training at the Training Institute will work for his first 1,000 hours at fifty percent (50%) of the current base rate for the machine which he is operating. - b) When a Trainee has completed his first 1,000 hours plus all of the related training provided for in the Training Standards of the Training Fund, and after written assessment by the Employer, and the Training Fund, each Trainee will be employed for the next 1,000 hours at sixty percent (60%) of the current base rate for his classification. - c) When a Trainee has completed 2,000 hours plus all of the related training provided for in the Training Standards of the Training Fund, and after written assessment by the Employer, and the Training Fund, each Trainee will be employed for the next 1,000 hours at seventy-five percent (75%) of the current base rate for his classification. - d) After completion of 3,000 hours of on-the-job training and all related training as from time to time specified by the e) Employers shall request Trainees through the Union District Offices who, in turn, will notify the Training Fund at 30 Commercial Road, Toronto.
 All dispatching of Trainees shall be done from the appropriate Union District Office under the direction of the Training Fund.